xenocrat/chyrp-markdown/README.md

 What is this?
 -------------

-This is a set of PHP classes, each representing a Markdown flavor, for converting Markdown to HTML.
-The implementation is focused on speed and simplicity.
-The language can be extended to recognize new elements by adding new traits to the class of a Markdown flavor, or defining an entirely new Markdown flavor as an extension of the base parser class.
+This is a set of PHP classesfor converting Markdown to HTML, with a focus on speed and simplicity.
+The parser can be extended to recognize new elements by adding new traits to a Markdown flavor, or defining an entirely new flavor as an extension of the base parser class.

 Currently the following Markdown flavors are supported: